3 Instances Where We Invalidated Patents Infringed Under ITC Section 337

 Determined to land some killer prior art and with more than six days in hand by which the response had to be filed, we procured an old copy of the magazine from New Zealand by pulling some strings and to our delight, the magazine came to our rescue as it contained the description of the experiment on which the patent was based.

-We sent the copy of the magazine to the client so that it could be added to the list of documents in response to the notice of the defense.
-The killer prior art helped our client emerge victorious and the decision was taken in the defendant’s favor.
+We sent a copy of the magazine to the client so that it could be added to the list of documents in response to the notice of the defense.
+The killer prior art helped our client emerge victoriously and the decision was taken in the defendant’s favor.